dustinpfister/blog_posts/_posts/js-document.md

 ### 1.1 - Get a reference to an element

 There are a number of methods in the document object that can be used to get an [element object reference](https://developer.mozilla.org/en-US/docs/Web/API/Element).
 For example say that I have a div element in my hard coded html that has an id attribute assigned to it. lets say that all I want to do is just append some text to the inner text node of this div element with a little javaScript code in a [script tag](/2019/01/19/js-script-tag/).
+The first thing I would want to do is get an element object reference to the div element, and one way would be to use the [get element by id method](/2018/12/27/js-document-getelementbyid/) of the js document object.

 ```html
 <html>